KornnerStudios/KSoft.Phoenix/PhxGui/ReadMe.txt

 ## Change Log

+### 2017.

+* Fixed PhxGui and PhxTool so they run in 64-bit mode instead of always 32-bit
+* Fixed code which would otherwise use the current culture when parsing real numbers or compare strings, instead of using an invariant culture

 ### 2017.09.30

 * Fixed compatability with the released "Halo Wars Alpha 093106 Feb 21 2009" build.
 Be sure to check "Skip Verification" to get around checksum errors.